verne-h/user-auth-api/README.md

 The local base URL is `http://localhost:3000`.

+For local work, the canonical source of truth for the environment contract remains `src/config/index.ts`.
+A production refactor should explicitly load `.env` or the platform's secret/config injection before reading the validated config values.

 ### Optional local JWT configuration

 The built-in development secret is intentionally only for local use.
 To use your own local secret, either export it in your shell or place it in a local `.env` file: